 ANNA MALIKOVA - was born in Tashkent, Uzbekistan, where she received her first piano lessons with Tamara Popovich.
 She studied in Moscow with Lev Naumov at the Central Music School and at the Tchaikovsky Conservatory, from where she graduated in 1991.
 Afterwards she held herself a teaching position at the Conservatory for several years.
 Accordingly her career started in the former Soviet Union: she gave solo recitals in cities like Moscow, St Petersburg, Omsk, Baku, to name only a few, and had appearances with orchestras like in Ekaterinburg, Minsk, Nizhny Novgorod, Kazan and Tashkent.

 Besides her busy concert schedule Anna Malikova continuously increases her recorded repertoire.
 Until today most of the important works by Chopin as well as works by Schubert, Liszt, Shostakovich, Prokofiev and Soler have been produced on CD.
 As important new recording, the five piano concertos by Camille Saint-Saëns have been released; Anna Malikova is accompanied by the Radio Symphony Orchestra Cologne under the baton of Thomas Sanderling.
-This production received unusual international attention and consequently it has in 2006 been rewarded with the coveted Classical Internet Award, which sums up countless international and partly enthusiastic reviews.
+This production received unusual international attention and consequently it has in 2006 been rewarded with the coveted Classical Internet Award, which sums up countless international and enthousiastic reviews.

-In autumn 2009 a new CD with piano works by Tchaikovsky was produced, which will be released in 2010.
-To her projects in 2010 and the following years belong repeated tours through Europe and to Korea, Japan, China, South America; she will be active as soloist with orchestras, in recitals and as jury member of competitions like the European Piano Competition in France, Maria Canals Competition in Spain and the Chopin Wettbewerb of White Russia.
+To Anna Malikova's projects in the future belong repeated tours through Europe and to Korea, Japan, China, South America, where she is active as soloist with orchestras, in recitals and as jury member of international piano competitions in China, Italy, Japan, Panama, Poland.